keshav2211/eyaml/README.md

 It installs hiera-eyaml backend for puppet server and also installs hiera-eyaml gem for CLI.
 It creates and manages public and private keys for hiera-eyaml.

+It creates the directory /etc/puppetlabs/puppet/secure/keys, manages appropriate file permissions and generates the keys in this directory.

 ## Setup

 ### What eyaml affects

-hiera-eyaml package for puppetserver hiera-eyaml gem for CLI keys for hiera-eyaml
+hiera-eyaml package for puppetserver hiera-eyaml gem for CLI
+Directory structure /etc/puppetlabs/puppet/secure/keys
+Public and private keys for hiera-eyaml in /etc/puppetlabs/puppet/secure/keys

-### Setup Requirements **OPTIONAL**
+### Setup Requirements

-Edit your hiera.yaml appropriately after installing hiera-eyaml from this module.
+After installing hiera-eyaml from this module edit your hiera.yaml appropriately .

 ### Beginning with eyaml